oracle/cloudtestdrive/AppDev/cloud-native/Kubernetes/cloud-native-labs/Health-readiness-liveness/Health-liveness-readiness.md

 storefront-74cd999d8-dzl2n      1/1     Running       0          26m
 zipkin-88c48d8b9-vdn47          1/1     Running       0          26m
 ```
-The stock manager service is being stopped (this is quite a fast process, so it may have completed before you ran the command.)
+The stock manager service is being stopped (this is quite a fast process, so it may have completed before you ran the command).
 After 60 seconds or so if we run kubectl to get everything we see it's gone (note this is `all`, not `pods` here)

 -  `kubectl get all`